|Monument for Georgia Fisher (J.Rubio)|

 Photos at cemetery by: J'aime Rubio

-Photos of Martin Bergman and Georgia Fisher and monument from the Sacramento City Cemetery plaque.
+Photos of Martin Bergman, Georgia Fisher and monument from the Sacramento City Cemetery plaque.

 "A Monumental Love Story" by Marilyn Demas -(Published June 2005)